laraozcelik/today-i-learned/README.md

 ## Database

-This project uses supabase as its database annd utilizes its API.
+This project uses supabase as its database and utilizes its API.

 ## Prerequisites